sarahlmoran/surreal-estate/README.md

 ## If I Had More Time

-If I had more time I would...
+If I had more time I would add more styling.

 ## Author